-When reassembling air chucks make sure each master jaw is mounted into the jaw slot with a corresponding number.
-Also make sure to align the piston assembly correctly so that the letter stamped on the back face of the piston is in line with jaw slot no. 1.
+When reassembling high speed air chucks make sure each master jaw is mounted into the jaw slot with a corresponding number.
+Also make sure to align the actuator correctly so that the letter stamped on the back face of the piston is in line with jaw slot no. 1.